-- provide avenues for employees to raise concerns and receive feedback on any action taken - allow employees to take the matter further if they are dissatisfied with the response - reassure employees that they will be protected from reprisals or victimisation for whistleblowing in good faith.
+- provide avenues for staff to raise concerns and receive feedback on any action taken; - allow employees to take the matter further if they are dissatisfied with the response; - reassure employees that they will be protected from reprisals or victimisation for whistleblowing in good faith.

-Employees may be the first to see that something is seriously wrong within their school, such wrongdoings may relate to:
+Employees may be the first to see that something is seriously wrong within the Trust.
+Such wrongdoings may relate to:

-- fraud and corruption,
+- fraud and corruption;

-- discrimination (i.e., witnessing discrimination as a third party),
+- discrimination (i.e. a witnessing discrimination as a third party);

-- abuse of vulnerable children / people,
+- abuse of children/people

-- damage to the environment,
+- damage to the environment.

-- health & safety breaches,
+- Health & safety breaches

-- failure to comply with legal proceedings.
+- Failure to comply with legal proceedings

+- Inappropriate behaviour outside of KCSiE and other regulations

-It is the duty of employees to speak up when they have serious concerns, and it is the duty of staff within each school in the Trust to act on those concerns and protect and support employees when they do.
+It is the duty of employees to speak up when they have serious concerns and it is the duty of the Trust to act on those concerns and protect and support employees when they do.
 A failure to report serious concerns could be construed as collusion.
 Difficult as it may be to speak up, employees should be aware of their special position and of their duty to make their concerns known.

-This Policy is issued to employees, and those undertaking duties and responsibilities on behalf of the Trust, during induction to advise specifically on blowing the whistle on wrongdoing.
-It should not be confused with each Trust school's Complaints Procedure (where parents can complain about the school's staff), the Grievance Procedure (where employees complain about their treatment as an employee) or the Safeguarding and Child Protection Policy (specifically relating to working around children and young people).
+IMPORTANT It should not be confused with the Trust complaints procedure (where parents can complain about the Trust or Trust staff), the grievance procedure (where employees complain about their treatment as an employee) or the Trust's Safeguarding/Child Protection procedure (specifically relating to working around children and young people).
 This policy is intended to cover concerns which fall outside the scope of such policies and procedures.
+It is imperative that concerns regarding Safeguarding/ child protection including Prevent are actioned through the School's safeguarding procedures.
+See Section 9 Bullet point g for exceptions.